matt-antone/Scorer/memory-bank/activeContext.md

   - Screen transition timing
   - Timer synchronization
   - Game state management consistency
-- Database reset functionality is now fully tested and working with both SQLAlchemy and direct SQLite access.
-- The test runner sets the DATABASE_URL environment variable to use SQLite, ensuring both the test and SQLAlchemy operate on the same database file.
+- Moving on to the integration phase.
+- Ensuring all components work together seamlessly.
+- Verifying that the database reset functionality integrates well with the rest of the application.

 ## Recent Changes